 Am I a Candidate for LASIK Eye Surgery?

-Unlike many other providers, The LASIK Vision Institute offers a free, no-obligation evaluation, so contact us today and speak with one of our Eye Care Counselors to get started.
+Unlike many other providers, The LASIK Vision Institute offers a free, no-obligation consultation, so contact us today and speak with one of our Eye Care Counselors to get started.

 Below are some eligibility requirements for LASIK surgery candidates.